vikkasyousaf/eks-web-application/doc/how-to.md

 * I have also create `service.tf` which is using LoadBalancer.
 This will allow us to access the application externally.

 ## How to rollout
-For this challenge we are using terraform version `1.1`.
+For this project we are using terraform version `1.1`.

 ### Testing Instructions
 ```